deny4ll/deny4ll-docker-conjur-cli/README.md

 [![Docker Build Status](https://img.shields.io/badge/docker%20buuild-passing-brightgreen.svg)](https://hub.docker.com/r/denyall/conjur-cli/)

 Images for development/experimental use are automatically built [on docker hub](https://hub.docker.com/r/denyall/conjur-cli/).
-These are based off [Dockerfile.standalone](Dockerfile.standalone) and can be rebuilt with:

 Note these images are not subject to any QA at the moment and so should never be used in production, especially without specific image id pin.